 Tigo Energy has the TS4-A-F plus their RSS Transmitter for NEC 2017 compliance.
 The transmitter injects a signal on the PV line, and the individual TSF-A-F units turn off when the signal goes out.
 This solution is just for fire safety, there is no optimization or monitoring with it.

-Midnite Solar has the Little SOB (Shut Off Box) solution that can be used at the string level for 2014 compliance, or at the module level for 2017 and 2020.
-It consists of the SOB Transmitter, that is available in either AC or 12V DC, and the SOB Receiver, that is available for 600V or 1000V strings.
+MidNite Solar has the Little SOB (Shut Off Box) solution that can be used at the string level for 2014 compliance, or at the module level for 2017 and 2020.
+It consists of the SOB Transmitter that’s available in either AC or 12V DC, and the SOB Receiver, available for 600V or 1000V strings.

 String Inverters RSD + Monitoring